adobe/aem-dispatcher-experiments/README.md

 ## Getting set up

-You will need the following tools and apps installed in order to work through the experiments locally:
+You will need the following SDKs, tools, and apps installed to work through the experiments locally:

-- Java `11.*`
+- Java `11.0.*`
 - Maven `3.6.*`
 - Node `10.15.*`
 - JMeter